It doesn't matter how talented you are; no one knows everything. So getting a mentor is a crucial part of any career.

 Crucially, with a mentor, you get a different perspective on your work, from someone who knows from personal experience what you're trying to achieve.
 And in a profession prone to introspection, imposter syndrome and overthinking, that can be gold dust.

 Finally, whether you're in the early stages of your career, or at an important career juncture, it's often difficult to see the wood for the trees.
-So whether you're looking to get an internship in a motion design studio or struggling to make it as a visual designer, having someone aspirational to talk to - who's already reached the point you want to be - can really give you a positive and optimistic outlook.
+So whether you're looking to get an internship in a motion design studio or struggling to make it as a UX designer, having someone aspirational to talk to - who's already reached the point you want to be - can really give you a positive and optimistic outlook.

 How to get a mentor